Aminelaakroute/KATAN-ENCRYPTION/readme.md

 ## Implementation Details

 - The KATAN class in `katan.py` implements the core encryption and decryption algorithms
+- The cipher uses two nonlinear feedback shift registers for its operations
 - The GUI in `main.py` provides a user-friendly interface for interacting with the KATAN implementation
 - Input validation ensures that the entered values are within the correct range for the selected KATAN variant